Project Onboarding: 4 Steps to Introduce Your Team to a New Project

 1. Make sure you have all information required to successfully onboard your team

-First, make sure you have all necessary information about the project so that you can pass it on to your team.
+First, make sure you have all the necessary information about the project so that you can pass it on to your team.

 2. Form a team

 If you haven’t found resources for the project yet, identify the needs and the roles needed to deliver the project.
-Then, look for resources with the right skills, matching these requirements.
+Then, look for resources with the right skills, match these requirements.
 In Teamdeck you can quickly find team members with desired skills using custom fields.

 Once you have found team members for your project, make sure they are available.
 You can do it easily if you track your employees’ availability.
-Teamdeck offers a workload bar view that indicates if a person is free to book or if they have been assigned to a project already.
+Teamdeck resource management software offers a workload bar view that indicates if a person is free to book or if they have been assigned to a project already.

 3. Set up tools